akgarg0472/url-shortener-statisticsservice/README.md

 - Elasticsearch integration for efficient metrics storage and querying.
 - RESTful API for fetching metrics and statistics.
-- Eureka client for service discovery (optional).
+- Conjsul client for service discovery (optional).

 ## Prerequisites